ooseni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. This creates a script that lists all local variables and environment variables, and functions.

 6. This creates a script that creates a new local variable.

+7. This creates a script that creates a new global variable.

+    	.
+Name: BEST
+    	.
+Value: School